-X-Ray Photoelectron Spectroscopy (XPS Analysis), also known as Electron Spectroscopy for Chemical Analysis (ESCA), is used to determine quantitative atomic composition and chemistry.
-It is a surface analysis technique with a sampling volume that extends from the surface to a depth of approximately 50-100Å.
-XPS can also be used for sputter depth profiling to characterize thin films by quantifying matrix-level elements as a function of depth.
+X-Ray Photoelectron Spectroscopy (XPS) is also known as Electron Spectroscopy for Chemical Analysis (ESCA).
+X-Ray Photoelectron Spectroscopy is used to determine quantitative atomic composition and chemistry.
+It is a surface analysis technique with a sampling volume that extends from the surface to a depth of approximately 50-100 Å. XPS Spectroscopy can also be used for sputter depth profiling.
+This is useful to characterize thin films by quantifying matrix-level elements as a function of depth.

-These insights into a sample’s chemical makeup allow you to make product and process improvements more quickly, enabling you to reduce cycle time and save money.
+Above all, XPS Spectroscopy insights into a sample’s chemical makeup allow you to make product and process improvements more quickly, enabling you to reduce cycle time and save money.